IBM/icp4d-customer-churn-classifier/README.md

   ![churn_risk_chart.png](doc/source/images/churn_risk_chart.png)

-* The model was saved to the repository.
+* The model was saved and deployed to the Watson Machine Learning service.
 Next, we will test the model in the UI.
 Later, we'll deploy the model for external use.

   ![save_model.png](doc/source/images/save_model.png)

+#### Sample notebook output

+See the notebook with example output [here](https://nbviewer.jupyter.org/github/IBM/icp4d-customer-churn-classifier/blob/master/examples/TradingCustomerChurnClassifierSparkML.jupyter-py36.ipynb).

 ### 8. Test the model in the UI